searching-sancaras-ISMIR22/in_search_of_sancaras/README.md

 `pip install -r requirements.txt`

 #### 3.2 Relevant dependencies
-The pipeline requires a model trained using the Complex Autoencoder architecture [github](https://github.com/SonyCSLParis/cae-invar) and pitch annotations of the predominant melodic line extracted using FTA-NET trained on the SCMS dataset [github](https://github.com/TISMIR22-Carnatic/carnatic-pitch-patterns)  (see **2.
+The pipeline requires a model trained using the Complex Autoencoder architecture [github](https://github.com/SonyCSLParis/cae-invar) and pitch annotations of the predominant melodic line extracted using FTA-NET trained on the SCMS dataset [github](https://github.com/TISMIR22-Carnatic/carnatic-pitch-patterns)  (see **Table 1** in **2.
 Data** for data and models)

 #### 3.3 Configure